Karolína Plíšková: 2023: Fourth Australian Open quarterfinal

-2024: First title in four years, back to top 40
+2024-2025: First title in four years, hiatus

 Plíšková's first tournament of the season was the Brisbane International, where she defeated Naomi Osaka in the second round in a three-set match, but lost to Jeļena Ostapenko in the third round in another three-set match.
 She then participated in the Adelaide International, in which she was defeated by Kateřina Siniaková in the first round in straight sets.
 At the Australian Open she was defeated by third seed Elena Rybakina in the first round in straight sets.

 Plíšková on serve in Strasbourg in 2024.

 In February, still on hard courts but in Europe, Plíškova participated in the Transylvania Open where she won the title, her first in four years, over local player Ana Bogdan without the loss of a single set during the tournament.

 The following week at the Qatar Ladies Open, she reached her first quarterfinal at a WTA 1000 level since the 2022 Canadian Open, with a win over compatriot Linda Nosková.
 As a result, as she returned to the top 50 in the rankings.
 Next she defeated again Naomi Osaka to reach the semifinals, this time in straight sets.
 As a result, prior to the start of the Dubai Championships, she returned to the top 40 at No. 36 on 19 February 2024.

 Following a great beginning of the season, she received a wildcard for the Indian Wells Open, but was defeated in the first round by Anna Blinkova.

-Unseeded at the US Open, she recorded her first major win for the season.
+Unseeded at the US Open, she recorded her first major win of the season against Mayar Sherif, before retiring due to an injury to her left foot after playing just three points of her second round encounter with fifth seed Jasmine Paolini.
+The injury ended up keeping her off the tour for the remainder of the year, as well as for the entirety of the 2025 season.